 Cloud-based hosting vs On-premise hosting for REDCap

-REDCap can be deployed on your local institution’s server/network infrastructure (i.e., on-premise) or on a cloud-based service, in which you might consider utilizing REDCap’s AWS Quick Start to quickly deploy a production-ready REDCap environment on Amazon’s AWS CloudFormation service.*
+REDCap can be deployed on your local institution’s server/network infrastructure (i.e., on-premise) or on a cloud-based service, in which you might consider utilizing the REDCap AWS Quick Start or Azure Quick Start to quickly deploy a production-ready REDCap environment on Amazon’s AWS CloudFormation service or on Microsoft Azure Cloud Platform.*

 Requirements and dependencies for installing REDCap: